aehrc/pathling/site/docs/fhirpath/operators.md

 - `-` - Subtract a duration from a [Date](./data-types.html#date),
   [DateTime](./data-types.html#datetime) or [Time](./data-types.html#time)

-The duration operand is a
-[calendar duration literal](./data-types.html#quantity).
+Date arithmetic always has a `DateTime`, `Date` or `Time` on the left-hand side, and a duration on the right-hand side.
+The duration operand is a [calendar duration literal](./data-types.html#quantity).
 The use of UCUM units is not supported with these operators.